 Simplified proceedings are non-disclosed, the debtor remains entirely in possession and the appointment of a restructuring expert is not permissible.
 The "quality" of the process is rather ensured by the mandatory submission of an expert opinion commenting on the class formation, the best-interest-of-creditors test as well as the prospects of avoiding insolvency and ensuring viability of the debtor company.

-Creditor protection is ensured by the fact that rejecting creditors can raise violations of the best-interest-of-creditors test (if they were treated worse than in an insolvency proceeding) and/or of the relative priority rule (see already our last newsletter) by appealing the court sanctioning.
+Creditor protection is ensured by the fact that rejecting creditors can raise violations of the best-interest-of-creditors test (if they were treated worse than in an insolvency proceeding) and/or (but only in case of applicability of the cross-class cramdown) of the relative priority rule (see already our last newsletter) by appealing the court sanctioning.

 Another point of criticism on the ministerial draft was unfortunately not taken up: In the simplified proceedings, debtors cannot apply for a moratorium.
 Thus, holdout creditors can continue jeopardising consensual negotiations by starting enforcement actions.
 Moreover, reliefs provided by the ReO on director's liability (and the duty to file for insolvency) do therefore not apply in simplified proceedings and are, as such also linked to a moratorium being granted.

 It is unclear whether the simplified proceedings, if desired by the debtor, can be published in the public electronic register, which would facilitate recognition within the EU.
 The ReO provides for this possibility for the regular proceedings, but it is not distinct in that regard in relation to the simplified proceedings.
 Such recognition is, of course, very important for companies trading cross-border with foreign creditors.